alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 - **Views** – total number of page or screen views
 - **Total users** – number of unique users during the selected date range
-- **New users** – number of users who interacted for the first time
+- **New users** – number of unique users who interacted for the first time
 - **Event count** – number of times a tracked event occurred

 ## Consistent use of 'Total users'

-This guide focuses on identifying patterns and differences in behaviour, rather than reporting exact audience sizes.
+This guide focuses on identifying patterns and differences in behaviour, rather than reporting exact audience numbers.

 For that reason, **Total users** is used as the default metric in most examples.